10 Best File Managers for Rooted Android Devices (2025)

 4. Solid Explorer File Manager

-Solid Explorer is the app you want if you’re in the market for a file manager for your rooted Android device with some special, uncommon features.
+Solid Explorer is the app you want if you’re looking for a file manager with some special, uncommon features for your rooted Android device.

-However, the app is designed primarily for usage on mobile devices.
-This app’s features are unique and only come in the premium paid edition.
-It’s up to you to decide if you want to buy it after trying out a 14-day trial version that you can download.
+However, the app is designed primarily for mobile devices.
+Its unique features are available only in the premium paid edition.
+After downloading a 14-day trial version, you can decide if you want to buy it.

 The app’s user interface couldn’t be simpler for those without technical knowledge.
 This program also allows you to access any file, including game files.

-A solid file manager, the Explorer, allows you to easily switch between different views by dragging and dropping files between them.
-As an added bonus, the program facilitates quick file compression and decompression.
+A solid file manager, the Explorer, allows you to easily switch between different views by dragging and dropping files.
+As a bonus, the program facilitates quick file compression and decompression.

 5. Root File Manager